 We recognise that new and emerging technologies are likely to become more widely used in the future and this creates a new set of challenges for us as a Service.
-Lithium ion batteries, which are found in items such as mobile phones, e-scooters and electric cars, carry a greater risk as a fuel source as they can reignite and emit toxic vapour clouds so the risk to firefighters and our communities will increase as we see an increase in their use.
-Increasing numbers of properties are now installing Solar Panels with Battery Energy Storage Systems (BESS) which store the energy generated, also increase risk and we will see this on a larger scale with the expansion of Solar farms and with BESS in our area.
+Lithium ion batteries carry a greater risk as a fuel source as they can reignite and emit toxic vapour clouds so the risk to firefighters and our communities will increase as we see an increase in their use.